PowerGridModel/power-grid-model/docs/user_manual/serialization.md

 - [`BatchDataset`](#json-schema-batch-dataset-object): `Array`
   - [`SingleDataset`](#json-schema-single-dataset-object): a single dataset per batch scenario.

-Note that the actual deserialized data representation may be sparse or dense, depending on the contents.
+**NOTE:** The actual deserialized data representation may be sparse or dense, depending on the contents.
 Regardless of whether the deserialized data representation data is sparse or dense, the serialization format remains the same.

 #### JSON schema component dataset object